 Jean-Claude Killy won his third gold metal by one one-hundredth of a second.
 There is something to be said for preparation.
 The masters always teach it.

 Competitive drumline instruction involves accurately judging where the students ability will be months in advance.
 Basics are everything.
 Many units do not take the time to teach basic style.
-Music teachers somehow have come to believe the visual program is more important.
+High school music teachers somehow have come to believe their visual program is more important.
 It catches up with them when improvement stops mid-season.
 An exercise package determines their strength, endurance and coordination capabilities.
-The music will mimic these elements, A guess must be made in October where the line will be at in August for drum corps, January for November for a marching band school line.
-It is the instructors job to take them to the level chosen beforehand.
-In this manner, inexperienced members can learn ensemble over a longer period while still learning technique.
+The music will mimic these elements, A guess must be made in October where the line will be at in August for drum corps, January or November for a marching band school line.
+It is the instructors job to take them a level chosen beforehand.
+In this manner, inexperienced members can learn ensemble and competition music over a longer period while still learning technique.

-The use of preliminary arm motion taught by Sons of Liberty instructors.
-There is a preliminary motion - a lift - of both hands to get that weight into the attack and make it stronger and faster if sweetening is performed.
+Preliminary arm motion taught by Sons of Liberty instructors.
+There is a preliminary motion - a lift - of both hands to get that weight into the attack to make it stronger and faster if sweetening is performed.